polyswarmer/documentation/_i18n/en-US/_docs/testing-windows.md

 We're going to have to switch between our VMs a little bit here.
 We will first start the Testnet in the Linux VM.
-Then we will start your microengine in the Windows VM.
+Then we will start your Microengine in the Windows VM.
 Finally, we will start the Ambassador in the Linux VM.

 #### Linux VM: Launch the Testnet